datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Pressure Sensors/Force Sensing Resistors.md

 * Sensitivity range from 0.1N to 100N of force;
 * 0.45mm thick;
-* Handles up to 10M actuations
+* Handles up to 10M actuations;
-* 10MΩ when non actuated
+* 10MΩ when non actuated;
-* Non linear Resistor, so changes of force are not linear to changes in resistance, especially in the end of the sensing range (~4V and up).
+* Non linear Resistor, so changes of force are not linear to changes in resistance, especially in the end of the sensing range (~4V and up);

 ## Examples